vivainio/SqlFrags/README.md

 ### Is it tied to Dapper somehow?

-No. In fact I use it directly with conn.CreateCommand() and query.ExecuteReader() and the untyped readers, using SqlClient or ODP.net data providers.
+No. In fact I use it directly with conn.CreateCommand() and untypede query.ExecuteReader().
+Helpers for doing that may emerge as part the wider Fapper suite in separate modules.
+There are no dependencies - lists in, strings out.

 ### What databases does it support?